s7manth/tp/docs/UserGuide.md

     * `exit` : Exits the app.

-6. Refer to the [Features](#commands-and-features) below for details of each command.
+6. Refer to the [Commands and Features](#commands-and-features) below for details of each command.

 ### What you can see from TAilor
 [<sub><sup>Back to top</sup></sub>](#table-of-contents)